 Compact Kitchen Setups for Backcountry Cooking

-A well-designed backcountry kitchen setup transforms your truck bed camping experience into a mobile culinary hub.
-A lightweight stoves like the PocketRocket 2 paired with aluminum cookware for ideal heat control.
+The right backcountry kitchen setup turns your truck bed into a surprisingly functional cooking space.
+Lightweight stoves like the PocketRocket 2 paired with aluminum cookware give you good heat control without eating up storage room.

-Maximize your space with nested pots and multi-use items, such as a kettle that doubles as your drinking mug.
-Choose foldable prep stations with integrated storage to keep your cooking area organized and efficient.
+Nested pots and multi-use items, such as a kettle that doubles as a drinking mug, reduce the gear you’re hauling.
+Foldable prep stations with integrated storage keep your cooking area organized and give you actual counter space to work with.

 Weather-Resistant Features for Desert Climate